guptashrey/spread-of-airborne-diseases/README.md

 Weather data was collected using the [Visual Crossing API](https://www.visualcrossing.com/).
 It was collected for every county in New York on a daily basis between January 2020 and September 2022.
 It includes a large variety of features such as the min, max, and average temperature, the wind spped, and the type/amount of precipitation among most other common weather measures.

 #### Population Data
 Population data was also collected for every New York county from the [United States Census Bureau](https://www2.census.gov/programs-surveys/).
 This data consists of a single population estimate for each county for each year from 2019 - 2021.
 Since population doesn't tend to fluctuate much in the short-term, we think a yearly sample is more than sufficient to model any substancial changes in county populations.
+The population data consists of a total population estimate for each county, but also estimates the number of people who belong to different age buckets.
+These buckets are broken up as follows:
+- People 0-4 years old
+-	People 5-17 years old
+-	People 18-49 years old
+-	People 50-64 years old
+-	People 65+ years old

 #### Influenza Data